-Whether you are considering a new work platform, loading platform, or an OSHA required crossover metal stairs unit, there are options out there, but you should tread with care when making your choice.
+Whether you are considering a new work platform, loading platform, or an OSHA required crossover metal stairs unit, there are better options than calling a custom fabricator.

 It would be best if you considered that:

 - You do not want to compromise worker safety by implementing something unsteady.

 - You want to meet all OSHA requirements for inspection or reinspection purposes.

 - You want to plan for possible expansion or plant reconfiguration by building vertically or outward.
 (Take advantage of overhead space)

 - You want something that will last and meet safety requirements for years while still looking great.

 - You want the absolute best product for your plant or workspace.

 - You need installation measured in a few hours or days with minimal or no production shutdown.

 The modular five-piece ErectaStep system has become the best choice in the market for many reasons for thousands of satisfied project managers and safety engineers.